Rome Introduction Walking Tour I (Self Guided), Rome

 9) Vittoriano (Victor Emmanuel II National Monument) (must see)

-Adjacent to the king's statue on the right is the Tomb of the Unknown Soldier, established after World War I, with an eternal flame that is perpetually guarded by two soldiers.
-Ascending the central staircase rewards visitors with not only a view of the monument itself but also a panoramic vista over the city.
+Ascending the central staircase rewards visitors with a view of the monument itself but also a panoramic vista over the city.
 This elevated spot offers an ideal opportunity for capturing memorable photos.
 For added convenience, a lift was installed in 2007, enabling visitors to reach the rooftop and enjoy a bird's-eye panorama of Rome (please note that there is a small fee for the ride).

 Tip:

-Visit Il Vittoriano at night when it is beautifully illuminated.
+Visit the monument at night when it is beautifully illuminated.

-Adjacent to the king's statue on the right is the Tomb of the Unknown Soldier, established after World War I, with an eternal flame that is perpetually guarded by two soldiers.
-Ascending the central staircase rewards visitors with not only a view of the monument itself but also a panoramic vista over the city.
+Ascending the central staircase rewards visitors with a view of the monument itself but also a panoramic vista over the city.
 This elevated spot offers an ideal opportunity for capturing memorable photos.
 For added convenience, a lift was installed in 2007, enabling visitors to reach the rooftop and enjoy a bird's-eye panorama of Rome (please note that there is a small fee for the ride).

 Tip:

-Visit Il Vittoriano at night when it is beautifully illuminated.
+Visit the monument at night when it is beautifully illuminated.

 10) Galleria Doria Pamphilj (Doria Pamphilj Gallery) (must see)

-While the Vatican Museums hold global fame and are highly popular, this impressive palace offers one of the most captivating and rewarding experiences in the city.
+The Doria Pamphilj Gallery is a prestigious private art collection housed in the historic Doria Pamphilj Palace.
+While the Vatican Museums hold global fame and are highly popular, this impressive palace offers one of the most captivating and rewarding artistic experiences in Rome.

 Tip:

-For personal use (non-commercial), you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.
+For personal (non-commercial) use, you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.

 Tip:

-For personal use (non-commercial), you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.
+For personal (non-commercial) use, you can acquire a 'Photo Pass' from the bookshop, allowing you to capture memories of your visit.

 11) Piazza di Trevi & Fontana di Trevi (Trevi Square & Trevi Fountain) (must see)